rngaili/projects/README.md

 # Projects

-Welcome to my Project Repo where I keep everthing I have previously worked on!
+Welcome to my Project repo where I keep everything I have previously worked on!